mattheusv/gowatch/README.md

 $ gowatch --version
 ```

-Pass argunments to your app
+Pass arguments to your app

 ```
 $ gowatch apparg1 apparg2